Skip to main content

 Sampling instruments is a great way to capture other instruments and save on CPU resources, especially when sampling instruments that have effects.
 Used creatively, you could also turn any monophonic synthesizer into a polyphonic powerhouse.

 Instruments created with Auto Sampler can be saved as a Sound and all its samples.
-This is a great way to share your sampled instruments between other Maschine users or from Maschine+ and your desktop.
+This is a great way to share your sampled instruments with other Maschine users or between Maschine+ and your desktop.

 Note